EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml_primer.rst

 .. _toml-array:

 Additionally, TOML files can contain tabular data, specified row-by-row using double square bracket.
-For instance, we define below a table with two rows and a single *column* (though column is not quite the right term, TOML tables are mode flexible than most tabular formats.
+For instance, below we define a table with two rows and a single *column* called `some_table_of_data` (though column is not quite the right term, TOML tables are made more flexible than most tabular formats.
 Rather, each row can be considered a dictionary).